nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`
                         * **Default value** – ``True``

+        If the ligand should be attached in its entirety to the core or not.

-        If ``False``: The ligand in its entirety is to be attached to the core.
+        ``False``: The ligand in its entirety is to be attached to the core.

         -   N\ :sup:`+`\ R\ :sub:`4`\                -> N\ :sup:`+`\ R\ :sub:`4`\